Happy Rhodes: 1996 – present

-After having entertained a number of traditional record company offers, and rejecting them due to an unwillingness to give up rights to her music, Rhodes assumed production and engineering duties on the 1998 release Many Worlds Are Born Tonight.
+After having entertained several traditional record company offers, and rejecting them due to an unwillingness to give up rights to her music, Rhodes assumed production and engineering duties on the 1998 release Many Worlds Are Born Tonight.
 Once the album was complete, she signed with a new label, Samson Music, and was able to tour the northeastern United States with a more elaborate stage show.
 The song Roy was released as a single and reached #42 on the Billboard Club Play/Dance Music chart.
 While sales were far greater than her previous albums, Samson eventually decided to concentrate on their Gold Circle Films division and dropped Rhodes.
-The parting was amicable, and the label returned her musical rights, as well as all unsold product.
+The parting was amicable, and the label returned her musical rights, as well as all unsold products.

 In 2001 Rhodes recorded a new album, Find Me, but it was not released until 2007, although a limited-edition CD sampler consisting of 8 songs – Fall, Charlie, The Chosen One, Can't Let Go, One And Many, Find Me, Here And Hereafter and She Won't Go was sold at her 2005 concert.
 The album includes three additional songs – Treehouse, Little Brother and Queen.
 One additional song, Shutdown, was recorded for the album but is not on the official release.

 Musicians on Find Me include guitarist Bon Lozaga and bassist Hansford Rowe of Gongzilla, bassist Carl Adami, guitarists Ted Kumpel and Jon Cather and pianist Rob Schwimmer.

 In 2018 the Chicago-based record label The Numero Group released a retrospective compilation of 18 songs titled "Happy Rhodes: Ectotrophia."
 The album package includes lyrics as well as extensive liner notes by Erin Osmon.